 Has There Ever Been a Time When Silver Was Worth More Than Gold?

 Has silver ever been worth more or even the same as gold?
-Put another way, has the gold to silver ratio ever even reached 1:1?
+Put another way, has the gold to silver ratio ever reached 1:1?

 The site measuringworth.com has a dataset all the way back to 1687 for the gold silver ratio.
+Here’s a chart we put together based upon this very long term data.

 The silver to gold ratio averaged around 15 all the way up until the late 1800’s when silver was demonetised.